/

 • Analyze the frequency of orders from the same customer or IP address.

-• Flag any sudden spikes in order volume to prevent bulk fraudulent purchases.
+• Flag sudden spikes that signal bulk fraudulent purchases.

 3. Geo IP Analysis

-• Verify the customer's location matches the IP address location.
+• Verify that the customer's location matches the IP address.

-• Watch for orders originating from high-risk countries or regions.
+• Watch for orders from high-risk countries or regions.

 4. Customer Order History Analysis

-• Watch for unusual changes in buying habits or frequent order cancellations.
+• Watch for unusual changes or frequent cancellations.

 5. Integration with Fraud Detection Software